dtsao/react-boilerplate/README.md

 # What is a thunk?
 nonstandard past and past participle of think.

-"who would've thunk it?" :roll-eyes:
+"who would've thunk it?" :smile:

 https://github.com/reduxjs/redux-thunk